NGSEP/NGSEPcore/README.txt

 				  default, the distribution of insert length is estimated only taking into account reads with the proper pair flag turned on.
-	-noSNVS			: Turns off SNV detection.
+	-runOnlySVs		: Turns off SNV detection.
 In this mode, only structural variation will be called
+	-runLongReadSVs	: Runs the DBScan algorithm to identify structural variants from alignments of long reads

 Alignments should be provided in SAM, BAM or CRAM format (see http://samtools.github.io/hts-specs for details).